Stammstrecke 1 (Munich U-Bahn): U6 (north): district of Freising

 Since the northern end of the U6, the Garching-Forschungszentrum station, is already located directly on the border to the district of Freising, an extension to the north, to the S-Bahn stops Neufahrn, Eching or even the airport was required (see Regional Plan Munich 2004).
 In a feasibility study commissioned by MVG itself, an extension of the U6 to Neufahrner S-Bahn station was investigated.
 While the study showed, as expected, that these plans did not replace a rapid transit or express train connection between Munich Hauptbahnhof and the airport, it concluded that the networking of the U6 and S1 would bring many benefits.
-In addition to cutting back travel times to the airport from the U6 station "Universität", the accessibility of the Allianz Arena from the airport and from northern and eastern Bavaria and the connection between the Garching and Freising-Weihenstephan locations of the TU Munich would be emphasized.
+In addition to cutting back travel times to the airport from the U6 station "Universität", the accessibility of the Allianz Arena from the airport and from northern and eastern Bavaria and the connection between the Garching and Freising-Weihenstephan locations of the Technical University of Munich would be emphasized.
 The extension of the U6 to S1 is currently (as of 2017), again the subject of investigations to improve public transportation in the district of Munich.